carpentries-lab/python-aos-lesson/setup.md

 your workshop instructor may also ask that you install the python packages introduced in the [first lesson](https://carpentrieslab.github.io/python-aos-lesson/01-conda/index.html) ahead of time.
-They will specify whether to do this following the "default" approach or "conda environments" approach (see below for instructions).
+They will specify whether to do this following the "default" or "conda environments" approach (see below for instructions).

 > ## Installation of python packages: Linux & Mac (default)